RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 MongoDB

+## Amazon Elastic Transcoder

+Amazon Elastic Transcoder is media transcoding in [the cloud](https://aws.amazon.com/what-is-cloud-computing/).
+It is designed to be a highly scalable, easy to use and a cost effective way for developers and businesses to convert (or “transcode”) media files from their source format into versions that will playback on devices like smartphones, tablets and PCs.

 ## Amazon Transcribe

 speech -> text

 Amazon Transcribe is a service that **automatically transcribes spoken language into written text**.
 It can handle **multiple speakers** and can generate transcript files in real-time or asynchronously.
 These transcript files can be stored in Amazon S3 for long-term storage.

+- PII redaction

 ## Amazon Cognito

 To control access to the REST API and reduce development efforts, the company can use an **Amazon Cognito user pool authorizer in API Gateway**.
 This will allow Amazon Cognito to validate each request and ensure that only authenticated users can access the API.
 This solution has the **LEAST operational overhead**, as it does not require the company to develop and maintain any additional infrastructure or code.

+Identity Pool -> IAM Role

 ## AWS Network Firewall